Kuurosu/Opinionation/README.md

   - In the terminal: Add, Commit and Push.
   - In Heroku navigate to the Deploy tab => click on Deploy Branch.
   - When build process is finished click on Open App to visit the live site.

+  ## Credits:

+  I'd like to thank my mentor Brian for giving me helpful pointers and code reviews for what I needed adding and improving.